9.10. The this Pointer: class stack

 this

-The this pointer is an automatic local variable that the compiler generates for every non-static member function, and in which it saves the address of the object that calls the member function.
-The object-to-function binding through the "this" pointer begins when any non-static member function is called and lasts until the function ends and returns.
-For example: given the function call o.f();, while function f is running, this == &o.
+The this pointer is an automatic local variable that the compiler generates for every non-static member function, saving the address of the object that calls the function.
+The object-to-function binding through the this pointer begins when any non-static member function is called and lasts until the function ends and returns.
+For example, given the function call o.f();, while function f is running, this == &o.

 #include<iostream>